 When deciding whether to invest in x-ray and fat analysis systems for the food industry, calculating the total cost of ownership (TCO) is beneficial.
 In addition to the initial purchase price, TCO involves all the direct and indirect costs associated with the machine over its lifecycle.

 This article lists 8 factors that should be considered when evaluating the Total Cost of Ownership for both x-ray and FA machinery for meat or poultry processing, as well as prepared or packaged foods.
 These factors will help processors and CPGs companies gauge the viability of an investment, as well as compare solutions.

 1. Running Costs

-The annual running cost of an x-ray or FA machine for the food industry must be taken into account and is based on power and time.
+The annual running cost of an x-ray and fat analysis system for the food industry must be taken into account and is based on power and time.
 Additionally, if a machine requires water or compressed air, the cost of supplying these should be included too.
 Be aware that running costs and uptime involve maintenance and sanitation.
 An installation with frequent washdown, caustic cleaning solutions and arduous cleaning techniques can result in more downtime and increase the need for maintenance.

 2. Service Costs and Spare Parts